streamlit/docs/content/library/get-started/create-an-app.md

 ## Share your app

 After you’ve built a Streamlit app, it's time to share it!
-To show it off to the world you can use **Streamlit Cloud** to deploy, manage, and share your app for free.
+To show it off to the world you can use **Streamlit Community Cloud** to deploy, manage, and share your app for free.

 It works in 3 simple steps: